 - real estate and other joint venture opportunities with structures similar to those of the foregoing funds.

 The diversity and breadth of the firm’s many practice areas help us better serve the needs of our clients in fund formation matters.
-A sophisticated tax attorney who understands the business deal as well as the tax and accounting ramifications is a vital part of the team for any private investment fund client.
+The corporate lawyers in this group are experts in the federal securities laws, including the Investment Advisers Act and the Investment Company Act.
+They are also students of trend in fund formation contractual terms, SEC compliance and related matters.
+A sophisticated tax lawyer who understands the business deal as well as the tax and accounting ramifications is a vital part of the team for any private investment fund client.
 Members of our tax team understand the complexities of US and international taxation issues that confront private funds and their investors in complicated domestic and foreign tax structures, including effectively connected income (ECI), unrelated business taxable income (UBTI), sovereign wealth issues and withholding tax issues.
 Members of our ERISA team also are well-versed in the state and federal regulation of investments by ERISA plans and governmental plans.
-Finally, our practice group is experienced in the unique and complex issues that arise when forming a private fund.
-This includes knowledge of issues related to the securities laws, the Investment Company Act, the Investment Advisers Act, FCC issues, bank holding company issues and conflict of interest issues as well as trends in terms sought by institutional investors.
-Moreover, the experience of our attorneys in representing private funds in their day-to-day operations and investments facilitates a more thoughtful approach to the issues that arise in the fund formation process.
 Perhaps most important, we have developed a keen understanding of the terms and structures employed by private investment funds and know how they have evolved and are continuing to evolve in current market conditions.

 We have actively represented both institutional investors in negotiating and structuring investments in private funds and private fund sponsors during formation and private offerings of their interests.
 Through our involvement in representing both private equity funds and investors in those funds, we have developed an understanding not only of the legal issues that both sides consider important but also of the varying approaches taken by investors and by sponsors to the business terms, including what each understands to be “market” terms for specific fund types.
 We believe that our representation of both sponsors and investors generally improves our ability to serve all of our fund related clients.